How to get through to close relatives that food allergies are a life-threatening condition – when they assume you’re just too protective.

 Gina Clowes, a life coach and food allergy consultant in the Pittsburgh area, is an expert at advising how to manage the family dynamic with food allergies, but she confesses to her own communication gap in the early days.

-‘Wanted Them To See How Scared I Was’
+‘Wanted Them To Get How Scared I Was’

 When her son, who is now in high school, was first diagnosed with multiple food triggers as an infant, Clowes found herself becoming upset when her family members gave their kids sippy cups filled with milk around her dairy-allergic son.
 Nor did they seem to get it when they invited her family on a cruise, where there would be hazardous food.